-The Bachelor of Science in health science (BSHS) is a preprofessional degree program specifically designed to prepare students for admission to a variety of undergraduate and graduate clinical education programs (nursing, dental hygiene, medical laboratory sciences, physical therapy, physician assistant, occupational therapy, or medical, dental, optometry, and pharmacy school).
-Departmental courses provide an important and competitive advantage bringing healthcare systems knowledge into students’ professional training as a clinical health provider.
-Students complete courses that provide foundations in hard sciences, mathematics, health services delivery, population health assessment and leadership.
-Additional program content includes an introduction to public health, health services management, aging studies and ethics.
-Successful graduates of the BSHS additionally complete an applied learning professional portfolio.
+The Bachelor of Science in health science (BSHS) at Wichita State University is a preprofessional degree program designed to prepare students for admission to a wide range of undergraduate and graduate clinical education programs, including nursing, dental hygiene, medical laboratory sciences, physical therapy, physician assistant, occupational therapy and professional programs such as medicine, dentistry, optometry and pharmacy.
+Departmental courses provide a competitive advantage by bringing healthcare systems knowledge into students’ professional training as future clinical providers.

 Admission to the College of Health Professions